All Episodes

 So yeah, the entire system has been designed basically to wage war against normal Americans.

-And when you're seeing the Trump administration take steps to have an immigration system or a refugee system or whatever, is treating the issue more honestly, saying, like, yeah, you know, there probably should be cases where America can open up its its borders to uh people who are legitimately being persecuted um throughout the world, not just they're incapable of creating a civilization, and so they should come over here and suck on the teeth of the American taxpayer.
+And when you're seeing the Trump administration take steps to have an immigration system or a refugee system or whatever, it's treating the issue more honestly, saying like, yeah, you know, there probably should be cases where America can open up its borders to people who are legitimately being persecuted throughout the world.

 Like, yeah, you should have a system where those people can come into the country who do then want to contribute to the economy, learn the language, vote for patriots.

-Like these are people who are far more like us than frankly, you know, people coming from parts of the third world who maybe say that they uh love America or uh really love like freedom and the flag or something like that, but have no deeper concept of what sort of our civilization is about.
+Like these are people who are far more like us than frankly, you know, people coming from parts of the third world who maybe say that they love America or really love like freedom and the flag or something like that, but have no deeper concept of what sort of our civilization is about.

 tate brown